The 4 Stages of the Mustache Growth Cycle

 This myth goes along with the idea of the “flavor saver.”
 While it’s definitely true that mustaches can catch and hold onto food particles, the notion that no one can rectify this is absurd.
 With proper care and grooming, a mustache can be very hygienic.

-While some people may find mustaches uncomfortable or itchy during the initial growth phase, many men find that they get used to the sensation over time.
-Plus, with proper grooming and care, mustaches can be kept clean and comfortable.
+While some people find mustaches uncomfortable or itchy during the initial growth phase, many men find they get used to the sensation over time.
+With proper grooming and care, a mustache can be kept clean and comfortable.

 If you think about the “coolest” people you know, you’ll note that it’s not the things they choose to surround themselves with that make them so cool.
 Why do we like the people we enjoy?
 Usually, they (more than anyone else) genuinely know themselves.